Chapter 5: The Last Good Year

 And so Jones and Ravenwood and Landis and Nadoolman had faith in God and each other and this fearful and loving faith liberated them from sexually diseased directorial Dark Sides in a way that confirmed the triumphant return of the Journey of Self Discovery and the Romance in the films of Lucas, and anticipated the equally healing, transforming and loving endings of STAR WARS EPISODE VI: RETURN OF THE JEDI, STAR WARS EPISODE I: THE PHANTOM MENACE and STAR WARS EPISODE III: REVENGE OF THE SITH.
 And so 1941, Belloq, Dietrich and Toht, and Malle, Herzog and Godard-and Friedkin-and the impious flying monkey Nazi critics were wiped out by the righteous and vengeful female art spirits.
 And so the Ark rose up into the air on a cyclone of power after the sacred vessel annihilated its foes like the Mother television ship at the end of CLOSE ENCOUNTERS OF THE THIRD KIND, and then crashed down onto the ground again like Dorothy’s house to underline that we had just experienced another healing and Ozian themed Lucas film-an ending that yet again, unfortunately, also ominously anticipated the crashing helicopter of the TZ disaster.
 And so the ending healed and harmonized heroes and viewers, allowing everyone to leave the spiritworld dream as whole and harmonious adults as at the end of AMERICAN GRAFFITI, STAR WARS EPISODE IV: A NEW HOPE, THX 1138 and THE WIZARD OF OZ.

 And so Dorothy and her Scarecrow hunk and Sally and her Dr. March finally fell down the vertiginous heights of love and walked off hand and hand in the end.
 Significantly, they were noticeably minus the Crate Ark, taken from them and hidden away in a government warehouse for safekeeping by the Huston/Lucas and Hitchcock/Spielberg linked pair of Musgrove and Eaton in a way that made it gently but firmly-and ominously and presciently-clear that Lucas and Spielberg still correctly felt that Landis had not fully come to grips with his raucous adolescent Ark Side and still needed some maturing and seasoning before he became a true J. D. Jedi film artist.
 And so this disappointing, sobering and tragicomic but romantic ending anticipated the romantic triumph of Leia and Solo at the end of STAR WARS EPISODE VI: RETURN OF THE JEDI, successfully concluding the Comedy, Journey of Self Discovery, Romance and Western narratives of the film.
 And so Lucas and Spielberg defeated their Dark Sides and fears in a triumphant new film that proved that Lucas and Spielberg could be more Hollywood than Hollywood.
-And lost in their healing triumph, they missed the signpost at the side of the Yellow Brick Road.
-The one that warned of a shadowy land up ahead where sweet dreams turned into bitter nightmares, a shadowy land midway between light and darkness called…the Twilight Zone.
+And lost in their healing triumph, they missed all the ominous and prescient memories of the twilit and disastrous future in the allegorical fiction and films of the Sixties, Seventies and Eighties, the ones that had acted as signposts at the side of the Yellow Lined Road and warned of a detour up ahead into a land where sweet dreams turned into bitter nightmares, a shadowy land midway between light and darkness called…the Twilight Zone.